Archetypum/theSuffocater/SECURITY.md

 ## Known Vulnerabilities

-Currently we don't have any known vulnerabilities...
+Currently, we don't have any known vulnerabilities...

 ## Recommendations on theSuffocater usage